Topic: Kingdom of Heaven. Mustard Seed. Category: Kingdom> End Times>

 For such is God’s Kingdom, a place of purpose, growth, fulfilment and the realisation of eternal destiny.

-Jesus explains the purpose of this extraordinary growth is so that the birds of the air come and nest in its branches or as in Mark’s account, nest under its shade.
+Jesus explains the purpose of this extraordinary growth is so that the birds of the air come and nest in its branches.
+Or as in Mark’s account, nest under its shade.

 Time is short.
 We herald in His kingdom, being established in His truth, rooted in His love and transformed in His power.
 We are part of a movement far greater than ourselves.
 God’s universal history is what gives meaning to our lives.
 We have a place in God’s eternal love story.

-of the air come and nest in its branches.
-All people, all tribes, all nations who are willing can dwell in His Kingdom.
+Remember Jesus said the purpose of the growth of the kingdom is so that the birds of the air come and nest in its branches.
+All people, all tribes, all nations who are willing can dwell in His kingdom.
 Find rest and shade on this earth.
 Free from all offences, judgment and ultimately eternal death.

 kingdom of inclusion

-The final word recorded in the Bible from the church in oneness with the Holy Spirit
+In the final chapter recorded in the Bible, the church in oneness with the Holy Spirit, invites all who are thirsty to come.

 Revelation 22:17 And the Spirit and the bride say, “Come!”
 And let him who hears say, “Come!”
 And let him who thirsts come.
 Whoever desires, let him take the water of life freely.

-Download the pdf> version of this sermon.
+Download the Mustard Seed pdf version of this sermon.

 Connect with us, pray for our projects, subscribe to our free podcasts, sermons and videos, follow us facebook and our#ineverystep magazine, send us an email and share the good news with the world.